Testing the Development Environment with Podman¶

 - Rootless Podman: If you are using rootless

-, ensure that your user has the necessary permissions to run containers and bind the socket. - Volume Mounts: If you need to mount your workspace into the container, use the
+podman, ensure that your user has the necessary permissions to run containers and bind the socket. - Volume Mounts: If you need to mount your workspace into the container, use the

 podman run -it --rm -v $(pwd):/workspace mkdocs-devcontainer